Structure and Function

 Lymphatic vessels are located throughout the body and are connected to the superior vena cava, which is where lymph enters the circulatory system and is combined with blood.
 Lymph nodes are distributed along lymphatic vessels with higher numbers in the neck, axillae (armpits), groin, and abdomen (Fig. 7-2).
 There are two sets of lymph nodes in the throat, commonly known as the tonsils and adenoids.
 These nodes may become tender and swollen when you have a cold or sore throat; this occurs when the lymph nodes, which have been working to filter lymph in that area, become overwhelmed and inflamed.
 An inflamed gland may be referred to as lymphadenitis or lymphadenopathy.
 Chronic inflammation may require surgical removal of the gland such as a tonsillectomy.
 Lymph nodes are also removed for diagnostic purposes.
 Some of the axillary glands are often removed from the breast cancer patient to determine if the cancer has metastasized, or spread, to another part of the body.

-Removal of the tonsils and adenoids does not interfere with the flow of lymph fluid; however, removal of the axillary lymph nodes can cause a buildup of fluid called ...
+Removal of the tonsils and adenoids does not interfere with the flow of lymph fluid; however, removal of the axillary lymph nodes can cause a buildup of fluid called lymphedema.
+This is ...